-Yes.
-If admitted into the financial accounting program, you are required to take both the Governmental Accounting & Auditing and Ethics in Business courses unless you took an equivalent course in your undergraduate studies.
+No. However, if admitted into the financial accounting program, we highly recommend you take both the Governmental Accounting & Auditing and Ethics in Business courses unless you took an equivalent course in your undergraduate studies.

 How are the elective courses outside of the five core courses taken by students?

 Elective courses are typically taken online, but also may be taken in a formal classroom setting.
 Formal classroom courses must be approved by the program director and can be taken either on the Newark or New Brunswick campuses.